princeton-alg-ml/princeton-alg-ml.github.io/index.md

 If you would like to be notified about future Alg-ML talks, please subscribe to the [alg-ml mailing list](https://lists.cs.princeton.edu/mailman/listinfo/alg-ml-reading-group) and [google calendar](https://calendar.google.com/calendar/u/1?cid=Y185ZWQxMzVmOGMxN2JjZmNhYjAyOTk3ZGU0YTg0YzRhZDkyMjE1NTcwMGRhZjg1YjgzODJjZmUzNTBhNTk0MTQ3QGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20).

 # This week's talk
-## April 15, 2024 | Computer Science 302
+## April 22, 2024 | Computer Science 302

-> **Zhou Lu**
+> **Mufan Li**
 >
-> **Online control in population dynamics**
+> **The Neural Covariance SDE and Its Limiting Spectrum **
 >
-> The study of population dynamics has evolved from early sociological studies  ~\cite{malthus1872essay}, extending into various fields including biology, epidemiology,  evolutionary game theory, and economics.
-These studies have predominantly focused on population growth and compositionality rather than control.
-Existing mathematical models for population control are often restricted to specific, noise-free dynamics, while real-world population changes can be complex and adversarial.
+> Recent advances in neural network research have predominantly focused on infinite-width architectures, yet the complexities inherent in modelling networks with substantial depth call for a novel theoretical framework.
+In this presentation, we explore a unique approach to modelling neural networks using the proportional infinite-depth-and-width limit.
-To address this gap, we propose a new framework based on the paradigm of online control.
-We first characterize a set of marginally stable linear dynamical systems that can be controlled even in the presence of adversarial perturbation.
-We then give an efficient gradient-based method with optimal regret bounds vs. the optimal linear policy for these systems.
-Our empirical evaluations demonstrate the effectiveness of the proposed algorithms in population control models such as SIR and replicator dynamics.
+>In fact, naively stacking non-linearities in deep networks leads to problematic degenerate behaviour at initialization.
+To address this challenge and achieve a well-behaved infinite-depth limit, we introduce a fundamentally novel framework: we treat neural networks as depthwise stochastic processes.
+Within this framework, the limit is characterized by a stochastic differential equation (SDE) that governs the feature covariance matrix.
+Notably, the framework we introduced leads to a very accurate model of finite size networks, and the approach yields a natural remedy for vanishing gradients in Transformers.
+Finally, we will also leverage the SDE structure to derive a limit spectrum result for feature covariance of linear networks.

 # Calendar
 <!--<div class="responsive-iframe-container">